thu-tram/mangg-may-tinh/end-to-end/nat.md

 <img width="900px" src="/assets/end-to-end/5-061-nat6.png">

 We can solve this problem by using logical ports, from Layer 4.
-Alice's connection says: ``From: A, Port 50000, To: S, Port 80.''
-The router rewrites this to say ``From: R1, Port 50000, To: S, Port 80,'' just like before.
+Alice's connection says: "From: A, Port 50000, To: S, Port 80."
+The router rewrites this to say "From: R1, Port 50000, To: S, Port 80," just like before.
 The note now says, if I get any replies from S, Port 80, to R1, Port 50000, it should go to A.

 <img width="900px" src="/assets/end-to-end/5-062-nat7.png">

-Bob could create a separate connection that says: ``From B, Port 60000, To: S, Port 80.''
-The router rewrites this to say ``From: R1, Port 60000, To: S, Port 80,'' just like before.
+Bob could create a separate connection that says: "From B, Port 60000, To: S, Port 80."
+The router rewrites this to say "From: R1, Port 60000, To: S, Port 80," just like before.
 The note for this connection says, if I get any replies from S, Port 80 to R1, Port 60000, it should to go B.

 <img width="900px" src="/assets/end-to-end/5-063-nat8.png">